freedomofpress/securedrop/docs/upgrade_to_tails_3x.rst

 ---------------------------

 .. note::
-        The steps in this section should be performed for each *Secure Viewing Station*, *Journalist*, and *Admin* USB drive in your organization.
+        The steps in this section should be performed for each *Secure Viewing Station*, *Journalist Workstation*, and *Admin Workstation* USB drive in your organization.

 Next you will upgrade each drive.